nuxt/image/docs/content/5.providers/prepr.md

 The Prepr provider supports a number of additional modifiers.
 For a full list, check out [the Prepr documentation](https://docs.prepr.io/reference/rest/v1/assets-resizing/).
 All current transformations currently mentioned in Prepr docs are supported.
-According to Prepr Support team, more modifiers will be added soon, and the documentation page is due for an update.

 For the time being you might find the following links useful: